mattmartin14/dream_machine/substack/articles/2026.08.24-quack-attack/README.md

 ## Teardown

 Run `./scripts/destroy.sh` from the repository root.
-This POC teardown explicitly deletes all DuckLake Parquet data from S3 before destroying the bucket, as well as the instance, EIP, IAM resources, and networking.
-Before it runs, the script asks whether to retain the root EBS volume containing the Quack catalog (the default) or permanently delete it after the EC2 instance terminates.
+This POC teardown deletes all managed resources: DuckLake Parquet data and its S3 bucket, the EC2 instance and root EBS volume, EIP, IAM resources, and networking.
+There is no retention prompt; a destroy is destructive by design.